ROCm/rocDecode/docs/how-to/using-rocdecode.md

 * The `pfn_get_sei_msg callback` function is triggered when your Supplementation Enhancement Information (SEI) message is parsed and sent back to the caller.

-## 3. Parse video data using rocDecParseVideoData
+## 3. Parse video data

 Elementary stream video packets extracted from the de-multiplexer are fed into the parser using the `rocDecParseVideoData()` API.

-During this call, the parser triggers the [callbacks](#2-create-a-parser-object-using-rocdeccreatevideoparser) as it encounters a new sequence header, receives compressed frame/field data ready to be decoded, or when it's ready to display a frame.
+During this call, the parser triggers the callbacks as it encounters a new sequence header, receives compressed frame/field data ready to be decoded, or when it's ready to display a frame.
 If any of the callbacks return a failure, it is propagated back to the application so the decoding can be ended gracefully.

-## 4. Query decode capabilities using rocDecGetDecoderCaps
+## 4. Query decode capabilities

 The `rocDecGetDecoderCaps()` API allows you to query the capabilities of the underlying hardware video decoder.
 Decoder capabilities usually include supported codecs, maximum resolution, and